vesoft-inc/nebula-docs/docs-2.0/reuse/source_manage-service.md

 ...
 ```

-The Nebula Graph services consist of the Meta Service, Graph Service, and Storage Service.
+The NebulaGraph services consist of the Meta Service, Graph Service, and Storage Service.
 The configuration files for all three services are stored in the `/usr/local/nebula/etc/` directory by default.
 You can check the configuration files according to the returned result to troubleshoot problems.

 ### In docker container (deployed with docker-compose)

-Run the following command in the `nebula-docker-compose/` directory to check the service status of Nebula Graph.
+Run the following command in the `nebula-docker-compose/` directory to check the service status of NebulaGraph.

 ```bash
 nebula-docker-compose]$ docker-compose ps